• Skip to Content

 Voluntary Withdrawal

-Students wishing to withdraw from the University must file a Termination/Withdrawal Form with their Department.
-Graduate students are encouraged to consult the chair of their department prior to submitting their written notice.
+Students wishing to withdraw from the University must send an official email to their department, citing their last day of engagement in the program.
+The department will then file a Termination/Withdrawal Form with their respective Graduate Affairs office.
+Graduate students are encouraged to consult the chair and/or DGS of their department and OIS (if applicable) prior to submitting their written notice.

 Withdrawal by Lack of Registration